iholloma/crdh/_essays/v01-15-notes-on-the-future-of-virginia.md

     Jefferson), Short may have attended Jefferson's wedding in 1772.
 He visited Monticello several times before Martha Jefferson died in 1782, and he accompanied the Jefferson family to Poplar Forest in 1781 when the family escaped Tarleton's troops."
-Bowman, "William Short."
+Bowman, "William Short"; The term "adoptive son" is taken from Shackelford, *Jefferson's Adoptive Son*.

 [^7]: Shackelford, "William Short," 171--172.